adrianberski/G00387825-gmit.ie---Adrian-Berski/Programming_ for_ Data_Analysis/Project/README.md

-# Adrian (junior programmer) -gmit.ie
+# Adrian  -gmit.ie

 __This README documents necessary steps to get the application up and running.__

 **Version 1.1.0**

 # Description
 *I have been coding since January 2020.
-This is my 2nd project and efforts.*
+This is my 3rd project and efforts.*

 # Python version
 Python 3.8.3 which can be downloaded from here: https://www.python.org/downloads/